Chronic Obstructive Pulmonary Disease (COPD)

-In this respiratory disorder, the air passages in the lungs are inflamed, and the mucus-producing glands in the larger air passages of the lungs (bronchi) are enlarged.
-These enlarged glands produce too much mucus, which triggers a cough.
-In chronic bronchitis, this cough lasts for at least three months of the year for two consecutive years.
+In this disorder, the air passages in the lungs are inflamed.
+And the mucus-producing glands in the lung's larger air passages (bronchi) are enlarged.
+These enlarged glands produce too much mucus.
+This triggers a cough.
+In chronic bronchitis, this cough is present for at least three months of the year for two or more consecutive years.

 - Smoke tobacco

 - Are exposed to airborne organic dusts or toxic gases in the workplace.
 Cotton mills and plastic manufacturing plants carry particularly high risk.